Jaffe-/NESizer2/README.md

 The write enable (/WE) line of the SRAM ICs is connected to pin 4 of **PORTC**.
 This pin must be kept high at all times except when a write is to performed.
 When an address is set up and a desired value is put on the databus, this pin is pulled low and thereafter pulled high to write the value to the address in memory.

 The SRAM ICs are powered by both the 5V supply (VCC) and also a 3V lithium battery to keep the memories powered at all times.
-Two non-volatile SRAM controller ICs DS1210, one for each chip, are used for this.
-These chips basically take care of switching from battery to VCC and back during power on and power off, and keep the CE signals high until the circuitry is in stable operation.
+A Maxim DS1210 IC is used for this; it handles switching over from the 5V supply to the battery when power is shut off, and also takes care of pulling chip enable signals up during unstable voltages during power-on/off.
+Since there are two SRAMs, the DS1210's CE (chip enable) input is grounded and its CEO (chip enable output) signal is used to switch two PNP transistors instead.
+These transistors switch the respective CE signals for each SRAM IC.

 #### MIDI